alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 If new to NFT metadata standards, we recommend these guides from [OpenSea](https://docs.opensea.io/docs/metadata-standards) and [NFT School](http://nftschool.dev.ipns.localhost:8080/reference/metadata-schemas/); if new to content addressing, we recommend these tutorials from ProtoSchool: [Content Addressing](https://proto.school/content-addressing) and [Anatomy of a CID](https://proto.school/anatomy-of-a-cid).

-Also, check out this repo [coming soon] for a simple python script that creates token JSONs from a CSV file with metadata traits.
+Also, check out this repo [coming soon] for a simple python script that creates token JSONs from a CSV file containing metadata traits.

 ### Recommended tools for pin/upload

 For this repo, we used IPFS and Filecoin via two easy tools:
 1) **[IPFS CAR generator](http://car.ipfs.io.ipns.localhost:8080/)**: Convert token-level images (likely PNGs) and metadata (JSONs) into CARs.
-You'll need to upload the images first, so you can use the images' CAR in the token JSONs.
+You'll need to upload the images first, so you can include the images' CAR pins in the token JSONs.
 2) **[NFT.Storage for upload](https://nft.storage/)**: Upload CARs to IPFS and Filecoin servers for decentralized pinning and storage, respectively.

 #### IPFS generator for CARs

-This [IPFS CAR generator](http://car.ipfs.io.ipns.localhost:8080/) returns a Content-Addressed Archive (CAR file) with a unique Content Identifier (CID) from the uploaded files.
-You can use this tool for your token-level metadata (individual JSONs for each token) and images.
+The [IPFS CAR generator](http://car.ipfs.io.ipns.localhost:8080/) returns a Content-Addressed Archive (CAR file) with a unique Content Identifier (CID) from the uploaded files.
+You can use this tool for both your token-level metadata (individual JSONs for each token) and images.
 For instance, the two ParkPics CARs consist of (1) JSONs numbered `1.json` to `14.json` containing each token's metadata (park, feature, type, image URI, etc.), and (2) PNGs numbered `1.png` to `14.png` with the park pictures themselves.

-For this smart contract's `uri` function to work, token metadata needs to be stored in a CAR with directory file names matching each token's ID.
+For this smart contract's `uri` function to work, token metadata needs to be stored in a CAR with directory file names that match each token's ID.
 For instance, token two's metadata should be stored as `2.json` within the CAR.
-After uploading the token-level metadata and images (separately), you'll be able to download each CAR file.
+After uploading the token-level metadata and images (separately), you'll be able to download each CAR file from the generator.

-Reminder: Start with your images, because your JSON files need to include image pins for each token, before you can generate the CAR for metadata.
+Reminder: Start with your images, because your JSON files will need to include image pins for each token before you can generate the metadata CAR.

 <img width="740" alt="image" src="https://user-images.githubusercontent.com/36116381/149631861-9a75babf-c590-4b1e-a8a8-16c124cbce71.png">

 #### NFT.Storage for CAR upload to IPFS/Filecoin

-Once you have the image and metadata CARs, you can use [NFT.Storage](https://nft.storage/), a free service provided by Protocol Labs, to upload those CARs to Filecoin and IPFS servers (see below).
+Once you have the image and metadata CARs, you can use [NFT.Storage](https://nft.storage/), a free service provided by Protocol Labs, to upload those CARs to Filecoin and IPFS servers.

+Note: You can also use this tool to upload your contract-level metadata, if desired.
+(See [below](#contract-level-metadata-in-parkpicssol) for more context).

 <img width="865" alt="image" src="https://user-images.githubusercontent.com/36116381/149632270-4cd49ffc-1955-4d94-9de9-53ebfc6de2bc.png">

-After uploading via NFT.Storage, you'll be able to view your metadata via the IPFS pins.
+After uploading the CARs via NFT.Storage, you'll be able to view your metadata via the IPFS pins.
 There may be a slight delay, so give the network at least a few minutes to process your CAR uploads before trying to retrieve files.

-Using [Brave](https://brave.com/), a browser that natively integrates IPFS, you can access IPFS via `ipfs://<CAR pin>/<file>`.
-For instance, ParkPics token one metadata is available via `ipfs://bafybeigpo7cmcfkicsee3redrzcwzqsnywvyjehvam4mim3v7ng65titby/1.json` in Brave.
+Using [Brave](https://brave.com/), a browser that natively integrates IPFS, you can access IPFS via `ipfs://<pin>/<file>`; for instance, metadata for ParkPics token one is available via `ipfs://bafybeigpo7cmcfkicsee3redrzcwzqsnywvyjehvam4mim3v7ng65titby/1.json`.

 Using a web browser without IPFS integrated, you can access the same metadata via `https://bafybeigpo7cmcfkicsee3redrzcwzqsnywvyjehvam4mim3v7ng65titby.ipfs.dweb.link/1.json`.

 <img width="952" alt="image" src="https://user-images.githubusercontent.com/36116381/149633191-acb52033-5d92-4a0e-9371-18f82fc74969.png">

-Then, using the same retrieval approach in Brave, you can access the token's image via `ipfs://bafybeiatmiig6ylhha5p7o7bxvqutfitv6k2n5ghche4r22tgkmoz6gu5u/1.png`, as provided in the JSON's `image` field (see above).
+Using the same retrieval approach in Brave, you can access the token's image via `ipfs://bafybeiatmiig6ylhha5p7o7bxvqutfitv6k2n5ghche4r22tgkmoz6gu5u/1.png` per the JSON's `image` field (see above).
+Note: This JSON field illustrates why you need to start with the images CAR.

 <img width="959" alt="image" src="https://user-images.githubusercontent.com/36116381/149633212-f3dde4f9-e377-429b-90e3-edb7eb1840c2.png">

-To display images and metadata for NFTs, services like OpenSea retrieve and cache that data following these same steps, albeit less manually.
+To display images and metadata for NFTs, services like OpenSea retrieve and cache your collection's data following these same steps, albeit less manually.

+#### Notes on pin/upload

-Note: There are many other ways to pin/upload metadata and images to IPFS and Arweave.
-And to the extent you don't want to use CARs, you'll need to adjust the smart contracts' `uri` function and `PermanentURI` events accordingly.
+There are many other approaches to pin/upload metadata to IPFS and Arweave.
+We just picked two easy tools that require limited technical knowledge.
+And to the extent you don't want to use CARs, you'll just need to adjust the smart contracts' `uri` function and `PermanentURI` events accordingly.

 ## 2. Create smart contracts

+This repo assumes basic knowledge of Solidity.
+If you're new to the language, we recommend this [tutorial](https://cryptozombies.io/en).

 ### OpenZeppelin Wizard

 We started with the [OpenZeppelin Wizard](https://docs.openzeppelin.com/contracts/4.x/wizard) to create the base ERC 1155 contracts.
-* **Functions**: Mintable and Pausable (allows for owner minting and contract pausing, in the extent something goes wrong)
+* **Functions**: We selected Mintable and Pausable (allows for owner minting and contract pausing, in the event something goes wrong).
-* **Access Control**: Ownable (one account can mint, pause, etc., versus segregated permissions for multiple accounts)
+* **Access Control**: We selected Ownable (one account can mint, pause, etc., versus segregated permissions for multiple accounts).

-If you'd like to change these presets, it's probably easiest to start with the [OpenZeppelin Wizard](https://docs.openzeppelin.com/contracts/4.x/wizard), download your new contracts, and then manually incorporate EIP 2981 royalties and the OpenSea-specific changes, as documented below.
+If you'd like to change these presets, it's probably easiest to start with the [OpenZeppelin Wizard](https://docs.openzeppelin.com/contracts/4.x/wizard), download your new contracts, and then manually incorporate EIP 2981 royalties, the OpenSea-specific changes, and token/edition hard caps, as documented below.

 <img width="368" alt="image" src="https://user-images.githubusercontent.com/36116381/149416526-95de8b9b-e49e-4f8e-9b7a-25c2c6984c2e.png">

 ### EIP 2981 royalties

 EIP 2981 includes two key functions: `royaltyInfo` and `supportsInterface`.
-In addition to those functions, we implemented the ability to change the royalty recipient.
-To remove that flexibility, replace `_recipient` with the desired recipient public address.
+In addition to those functions, we included an `onlyOwner` ability to change royalty recipient.
+To remove that flexibility, replace `_recipient` in the `royaltyInfo` function with the desired recipient public address and delete the two `setRoyalties` functions.

-All EIP 2981 required functions were implemented in the token contract, [`ParkPics.sol`](contracts/ParkPics.sol) in this example.
+In this example, all functions required by EIP 2981 were implemented in [`ParkPics.sol`](contracts/ParkPics.sol).

 #### Import the EIP 2981 interface in `ParkPics.sol`
 ```
 import "./@openzeppelin/contracts/interfaces/IERC2981.sol";
 ```

-The best practice with any standard implementation is to start with an interface.
-The `IERC2981.sol` `royaltyInfo` function is then overriden in `ParkPics.sol` (see below).
+Best practice with any standards implementation is to start with an interface.
+We then override the `IERC2981.sol` `royaltyInfo` function in `ParkPics.sol` (see below).

 #### `royaltyInfo` function in `ParkPics.sol`
 ```